How to stop overspending?

-Many of us are “one day millionaires” when we have money our pockets and we quickly become paupers a couple of days after we receive our paycheks.
+Many of us are “one day millionaires” when we have money in our pockets and we quickly become paupers a couple of days after we receive our paychecks.

 People tend to overestimate their spending power.

-We tend to mimick the lifestyle of the rich and famous.
-Know yourself, know who you truly are; this way, you don’t have to mimick your favorite celebrities’ lifestyle because while they can afford it, you may drive yourself to bankruptcy by keeping up with them.
+We tend to mimic the lifestyle of the rich and famous.
+Know yourself, know who you truly are; this way, you don’t have to mimic your favorite celebrities’ lifestyle because while they can afford it, you may drive yourself to bankruptcy by keeping up with them.

 Spend less than what you make!